RainingK/Apex-Legends-Tracker/README.md

 # Apex-Legends-Tracker
-A tracker for the game apex legends.
+A stats tracker for the game apex legends.